 This reserve is used to recognise exchange differences arising from the translation of the financial statements of foreign operations to Australian dollars.
-It is also used to recognise gains and losses on hedges of the net investments in foreign operations.

 Cash flow hedge reserve

 This reserve is used to recognise the effective portion of the gain or loss of cash flow hedge instruments that is determined to be an effective hedge.